Kabelin/Dashboard-Angular-Material/README.md

-# DashboardMaterial
+# Dashboard Angular Material

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 8.3.8.
+Continuing the subject about components of Angular Material, now I developed a simple navbar with a drawer.
+The styling was developed with CSS.

 ## Development server